 Following the first full year of implementation of an alternative management program approved by the Management Board, the PRT is responsible for evaluating the effects of the program.
 The Management Board approved a conservation equivalency proposal from New Jersey in May 2010 that would permit anglers to take 1 fish at 24 inches or greater and 1 fish at 32 inches or greater (rather than 2 fish at 28 inches or greater).
 The state has not implemented this proposal to date.
 The Management Board requested that the Technical Committee re-evaluate the conservation equivalency of the alternative measure three years post-implementation.
+Information was not available to evaluate the striped bass recreational fishing program in the Connecticut River at this time.

 Amendment 6 includes compliance requirements for monitoring programs (summarized in Section V).
-Compliance with these requirements is summarized in Table 10.
-The PRT found that all states carried out the required monitoring programs in the 2011 fishing year.
+Compliance with these requirements is summarized in Table 12.
+The PRT found that all states carried out the required monitoring programs in the 2010 fishing year.

-No monitoring program changes were documented in the compliance reports or provided via personal communication.
+The following monitoring program changes were documented in the 2011 compliance reports or provided via personal communication: